eskutcheon/mcapst/README.md

 from mcapst.train import ImageTrainer, TrainingConfig

 cfg = TrainingConfig(modality="image",
-                     data_cfg={"train_content": "path/to/content",
+                     data_cfg={"train-content": "path/to/content",
-                               "train_style": "path/to/style"})
+                               "train-style": "path/to/style"})
 trainer = ImageTrainer(cfg)
 trainer.train()
 ```

-Training logs are saved inside the directory specified by `logs_directory` in the configuration (default: `logs/`).
+Training logs are saved inside the directory specified by `logs-directory` in the configuration (default: `logs/`).
 This is subject to change in the future, as the Tensorboard logging hasn't been updated from the original CAP-VSTNet repo.

 New trained model checkpoints are saved in the `checkpoints/` directory as `.pt` files with time-stamped filenames by default.